-Now, there are different schools of thought on whether it’s really a TPK unless you then roll up new characters or even start a whole new campaign.
+There are different schools of thought on whether it’s really a TPK unless you then roll up new characters or even start a whole new campaign.

 At some tables, a TPK just means the whole party was knocked unconscious only to awaken in the villain’s dungeon a few hours later.

 Sometimes, you have to actually die, but resurrection (or some other new direction for the campaign with the same characters) is on the table.

 Sometimes a TPK means you keep playing the same story with new characters, or play a different story with different characters, or even the rare different story with the same characters (if you’re on a multiverse or Christopher Nolan timeline kick).